Return on Capital Employed

-The user has to provide the following data into return on capital employed calculator for a quick calculation.
+The user has to provide the following data into the return on capital employed calculator for a quick calculation.

 Also, the denominator consists of all the capital invested in a business, so to maintain parity between numerator and denominator, we consider EBIT in the formula, which excludes interest payouts.

 Capital employed means the total capital that a company invests in its business to continue its operations.
 It includes funds raised for a period of more than one year.
 Therefore, current liabilities are not a part of it.
-It is a sum total of the company’s share capital plus reserves and surplus plus long-term borrowings less preliminary expenses if any.
+It is a sum total of the company’s share capital plus reserves and surplus plus long-term borrowings less preliminary expenses, if any.

 One more approach to calculate capital employed is:

 Capital Employed = Total Asset – Current Liabilities

 Capital Employed = Fixes Assets + Current Assets – Current Liabilities

 i.e., Capital Employed = Fixed Assets + Working Capital